OneideLuizSchneider/OneideLuizSchneider/README.md

 I'm Oneide Luiz Schneider, I graduated in 2010 with a Bachelor’s Degree in Information Systems.
 I have been working as a Software Developer since 2010.
 I participated in projects for desktop-systems, mobile-systems, websites, web-systems, APIs, crawlers, e-commerce, system integrations, etc. \
-Currently, Remote DevOps engineer at Nibble and solve problems using Linux, containers, and cloud.
+Currently, Remote DevOps and Software engineer and solve problems using Linux, containers, and cloud.

 # Contact